A quick guide to Stripe’s culture

 We’re not a very competitive culture in the sense that someone else does not need to lose for you to win.
 Your colleagues won’t work to undermine you as they might in a winner-takes-all environment.
 However, we are a very competitive culture in the sense that, if you set a high bar, you’ll probably inspire someone working with you to try to push it higher.
 Success at Stripe means seeking out the ski slopes that are just a bit too steep.

 We’re moving quickly, changing regularly, and aren’t very prescriptive in most things.
 We expect a lot of autonomy from Stripes both in the work they do and in their own development.
 We believe in performance management and feedback, but we’re not rigid in terms of career paths and box ticking.
 That said, don’t confuse lack of top down direction with lack of interest from the top: high performers are recognised, enabled, and rewarded.
 There are “conventional” forms of recognition at Stripe, like equity refreshes and bonuses.
 However, we get most excited about giving high performing Stripes the room to work on the most interesting and high-impact problems.

 We care about being right and it often takes reasoning from first principles to get there.

-Many behaviors are blindly copied and repeated far beyond their useful lives.
+Many behaviours are blindly copied and repeated far beyond their useful lives.
 We make a habit of trying to tease out the best version of an opposing argument.
-When criticized, we try to seek the truth in the accusation rather than activating our defensive shields.
-We invite people who many of us disagree with to come speak at Stripe and we welcome views that don’t obviously mesh with our own.
+When criticised, we try to seek the truth in the accusation rather than activating our defensive shields.
+We invite people who many of us disagree with to come speak at Stripe, and we welcome views that don’t obviously mesh with our own.